matn7/CS-Notes/src/main/java/basic_java/README.md

 - Can separate local variables from instance variables.
 - `this` determines instance variables.
-- Use this reference when instance and local variables have the same name.
+- Use `this` reference when instance and local variables have the same name.

 ### static

 - For specified class can be only one static variable.
 - Initialization is during class loading.
-Static method does not work on objects. `Math.pow(x,a)`
+Static method does not work on objects. `Math.pow(x,a)`.
 - Gets memory only once in class are at time class loading.
 - Refer to common property of all objects, company name for example.
 - Static methods belongs to class rather than object of class.